Quick Answer

 Count method: Say "one-two-three-four" while holding

-Record and compare: Listen to expert reciters for reference
+Record and compare: Listen to skilled reciters for reference

 Consistent practice: Same duration every time for muscle memory